-The PTSD Association of Canada will soon sponsor Mental Fitness Programs for PTSD at Belvoir Estate Farm.
-We will offer Equine Facilitated Learning and Life Enhancement Programs essential to whole body, mind and spirit healing.
-The breathtakingly beautiful landscape of Belvoir will provide a calming, soothing atmosphere in which to learn and take away holistic tools that can be implemented immediately.
+The PTSD Association of Canada will soon sponsor Mental Fitness (Post Traumatic Growth) Programs at Belvoir Estate Farm.
+The grounds of Belvoir provide a place for rest and restoration of the soul.
+We will offer Equine Facilitated Therapy, Life Enhancement Programs essential to whole body, mind and spirit healing.
+The breathtakingly beautiful grounds of Belvoir will provide a calming, soothing atmosphere in which to learn and take away holistic tools that can be implemented immediately.

 We hope to open our doors mid summer 2017.
 Check back often for more details as they become available.